gabserna/expense-tracker/README.md

 # If you had the choice to start the project all over, what would you do differently?

 # Q: What could I have done better?
-- A: Maybe my code can be simplified, use less components or make it more attractive, I think that with practice I will be able to learn more
+- A: I started working in the style, I think I could leave that for the end, before I feel the pressure of dateline, I can code it a bit more simplified and more visual